 “Any time a female athlete won and she didn’t ‘look like a woman’ — she was muscular, powerful, or strong — people would point fingers and say she must not be a woman — a freak, a man in disguise with an unfair advantage,” Dr. Pieper explained.
 Those accusations were first leveled at Soviet women, but eventually women of color were targeted.

 The policy has wavered and is currently suspended at the Olympic level, but controversy continues.
 The South African runner and 2016 gold medalist Caster Semenya was the center of controversy and was subjected to sex tests in 2009.
 “A lot of people said some pretty nasty things about her, and I would argue it’s because she doesn’t fit the stereotype of white womanhood,” Dr. Pieper said.

 Society’s expectations for women athletes strengthens a double standard and “criminalizes women athletes,” who are expected to train and exercise in order to excel while also a maintaining an image that is impossible for some.
 “Society wants female athletes to participate and do well, but society also wants them to look a certain way,” she said.

-In the Lynchburg College classroom, Dr. Pieper shares her expertise to help her students understand ethical considerations in the decisions they will face in sport-related careers.
+In the University of Lynchburg classroom, Dr. Pieper shares her expertise to help her students understand ethical considerations in the decisions they will face in sport-related careers.